evansbenj/SulaRAD/2_Specific_commands_peformed.md

 $status = system($commandline);
 ```

 # Filter using indel mask and based on genotype depth (3.2_Executes_GATK_commands_VariantFiltration_noBSQR.pl).
 This ended up being time consuming so I did it on the chromosome intervals above and then I will combine the final filtered vcf files using the commands above.
-Before running, we need to index the vcf.gz files:
+Before running, we need to index the vcf.gz files if they aren't already (they should have a file with the same name and an .idx suffix):

+Note: for chrs 4, 5, 9, and 10 this script threw an error because some genotypes lacked a DP field.
+I solved this using a script (14_Vcf_filter_gnu_aDNA_only.pl) after this one.

 ```
 tabix -p vcf dbsnp_138.hg19.vcf.gz